EdyStan/unmasking_drift_detector/README.md

 3. In case the difference between the AUC scores reaches a threshold, a drift is detected and the loop is interrupted.

-4. Else, an arbitrary number of the most distinctive features is removed and the iteration is continued until a certain percentage of the initial features is left.
+4. Else, an arbitrary number of the most important features is removed and the iteration is continued until a certain percentage of the initial features is left.

 ### Validation technique